 The Neuroscience of Great Work

-Choosing your Great Work shapes your neural patterns
+Choosing Great Work shapes your neural patterns

-Aligned Time creates supportive habits
+Aligned action creates supportive habits

 Small steps build lasting change